true-happiness/true-happiness.github.io/principles_of_happiness/why_true_happiness.md

 3. True Happiness

-Happiness if not developed always resort to the lowest possible form which is to seek hapiness only for oneself.
+Happiness if not developed always resort to the lowest possible form which is to seek happiness only for oneself.
 This tendency to be selfish is innate and hardwired in our instinct.
-It is what living things do perserve itself and survive.
-This is precisely the reason why the world run by the law of "survial of the fittest".
-This is why we are fighting and taking advantagous of one another.
+It is what living things do preserve itself and survive.
+This is precisely the reason why the world run by the law of "survival of the fittest".
+This is why we are fighting and taking advantageous of one another.
 This is why the world in some sense could be cruel and heartless.

 However, this does not mean that we can't change it.
 In fact, there is one crucial factor which sets humans apart from mere animals.
 And that is our ability <strong>to know ourselves.</strong> Animals do not have such privilege.
-When a mosquitos sees a blue light, its instinct tells it to fly toward it even though it might me a zapper.
+When a mosquito sees a blue light, its instinct tells it to fly toward it even though it might me a zapper.
 When the moth sees a flame, it has no choice but to instinctively fly toward the fire and its own death.
 Humans have similar instinct.
 When we see something we want, we want to take it.
 When we see a person we romantically interested we want to have him or her.
 Thus, what sets human apart is our <strong>ability to know and train our own instinct.</strong> This is why when we are attracted to someone we think twice before approaching someone.
 This is why even though we want something we do not steal.

 This leads us to the main point of this article which is...

-<h2>Happiness Can and Must be Developed</h2>
+<h2>Happiness Can and Must Be Developed</h2>

 We, humans, have put so much emphasis on building and improving what is outside of ourselves that we have neglected and forgotten how and why we should develop what is inside of ourselves.
 Happiness is what create our world, for good or for evil.
 It dictates people lives and decide how our world will be.
 Thus, happiness matters.